Raiden0456/Face2Une_CRM/README.md

-# Face2Une CRM System
+# FaceStellar CRM System

-Face2Une CRM is a Customer Relationship Management system designed for the Face2Une beauty salon.
+FaceStellar CRM is a Customer Relationship Management system designed for the FaceStellar beauty salon.
 The system is hosted on Heroku and can be accessed [here](https://face2une-crm-prod.herokuapp.com/).

 ## Tech Stack